 Encouraging kids to draw also encourages kindergarten readiness.
 Wee little ones start out with random squiggles and scribbles that develop later into recognizable shapes and objects.
 Some kids love to draw and their talent shows at the age of 3 or 4!
 For other children (and many adults) drawing can be a struggle.
-Drawing has lots of different kinds of learning.
+Drawing has lots … Continue reading Kindergarten Readiness – Spring Fun & Learning Activities #4→

 The calendar says today is the first day of spring although the sun crossed the equator yesterday; that gave me the idea for today’s kindergarten readiness activity.
 The Equator is the mid-line of the planet.
-Our bodies have an imaginary mid-line too but it goes from the top of the head to the nose, tummy button and all the way down to between our feet.
-The body’s midline is critically important when it comes to the brain.
+Our bodies have an imaginary mid-line too but it goes from the top of the head to the nose, tummy button … Continue reading Spring Fun & Learning Activities #3→

 Any season has fun activities for kids and kindergarten readiness but spring seems especially appropriate.
 After all, it’s the season for new growth.
 And speaking of new, lots of baby animals are born in the spring.
 Kids seem fascinated with baby animals, even just in pictures.
 One of my favorite spring songs is all about … Continue reading Kindergarten Readiness – Spring Fun & Learning Activities #2→